 The plasmid encoded is in-fact Escherichia coli 0157:H7 plasmid pOSAK1/pSP70.
-It is NOT the top hit.
+However, note how similar the alignments are for the first few hits.
 This is because plasmids are often very similar (particularly near transposase sites).
 Although BLAST does by default filter out low complexity sequence, in such a small plasmid, it may have difficulty picking out the correct plasmid.
 In this example we can get a clue by looking at the amount of coverage the plasmid gets from the assembled contigs.
 We find that only Escherichia coli 0157:H7 plasmid pOSAK1 has almost full coverage, the remainder (even though they have better scores and e-values) are not the best match from a biological perspective.

-Task 15: Find out more about the E.coli pOSAK1 plasmid
+Task 12: Find out more about the E.coli pOSAK1 plasmid